chandanmsr/chandanmsr/README.md

 🔭 **Current Focus & Pinned Projects**

-I am currently focused on [Mention a skill you're learning, e.g., "enhancing my data modeling skills" or "exploring cloud infrastructure on AWS/Azure"].
+I am currently focused on Streamlining the ieHRMS, A product of Inner Eye Consultancy Services LLP.
 Below are some projects that showcase my work:

 <table width="100%">
   <tr>